 Algeria Country Report

-Algeria's operating environment is complicated by entrenched protectionist and resource nationalist policies and attitudes.
 Although legal barriers to non-hydrocarbon investment are likely to gradually be reduced in the next two years in an attempt to attract FDI, the state will maintain control over strategic sectors such as energy, automotive and steel.
 Foreign investments are at risk of expropriation in the event of disputes with the government, or if they fail to perform to expectations.
 Administrative inefficiency, corruption, and an overburdened legal system pose obstacles for business.
-Security represents a major added cost for companies operating in remote areas.
 Strikes commonly affect the public sector, particularly the education and healthcare sectors.

 Algeria places high emphasis on securing its more than 6,000-km border areas, particularly against jihadist penetration with from Libya, Mauritania, Mali, and Niger, and this is likely to reinforce it during the ongoing transitional government period.
 Algeria's established military doctrine excludes deployment on operations outside Algeria and gives primacy to enhancing frontier security.
-Consequently, regional security co-operation remains weak, although Algeria has stepped up security co-operation with neighbouring states; for instance, jointly co-ordinating and sharing intelligence with Tunisian forces in the border area, which was reinforced throughout 2017 and 2018.
-On the Libyan side, this is problematic, given the prevalence of competing militias there and the absence of any effective state military forces.
-Algerian military co-operation with Malian, Nigerien, and Mauritanian forces is fairly limited, with established military doctrine giving primacy to enhancing frontier security rather than cross-border operations.
+Consequently, regional security co-operation remains weak, although Algeria has stepped up security co-operation with neighbouring states; for instance, jointly co-ordinating intelligence collection with Tunisian forces in the border area, which was reinforced throughout 2017 and 2018.
+On the Libyan side, co-operation is problematic, given the prevalence of competing militias there and the absence of any effective state military forces.